SButterfly/FillingStation/README.md

 Otherwise kernel project won't compile.

 ## Developers
-This work was made under software engineering course at [SSAU] in 2014-2015.
-The program was developed by students of IT degree
+This project was made under software engineering course at [SSAU] in 2014-2015 and was developed by students of IT degree.

  * [Sergei Ermakov]
  * [Efim Poberezkin]